avine/web-starter/README.md

 The DOM can then be accessed and manipulated by **CSS** and **JavaScript** technologies through an API made available by the browser.

 But the DOM only represent the rendered document on the user's device!
-Do we have something that represent the browser itself, that is to say the window ?
-Yes, of course!
+Does the browser give us information about itself, or possibly about the user's device?

+The answer is, yes!

 It's called the BOM (Browser Object Model).
 In other words, the DOM is just a part the BOM.

+The BOM is the context, aka the `window`, aka what `this` refers to, in which JavaScript is executed.

 *Here are the main properties of the window context:*

-- navigator
-- screen
+- screen (the user's device)
+- navigator (the browser as a software)
-- location
+- location (the url)
-- history
+- history (the history of visited pages)
-- document
+- document (the current rendered page)

 ## Prerequisites

 You installed [nodejs](https://nodejs.org) on your machine.
+We use nodejs to simply start a local web server.

 ## Usage